AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     end Access_Types;

-If the type you want to allocate needs constraints, you can put them in the subtype indication, just like you would do in a variable declaration:
+If the type you want to allocate needs constraints, you can put them in the subtype indication, just as you would do in a variable declaration:

 .. code:: ada